Apprenticeships

 What is an apprenticeship?

 An apprenticeship is how people are trained in a craft trade or profession.
-You can get training in a traditional craft apprenticeship such as plumbing or carpentry or a new apprenticeships such as accounting technician – see ‘Types of apprenticeships’ below.
+You can get training in a traditional craft apprenticeship such as plumbing or carpentry or a new apprenticeship such as accounting technician – see ‘Types of apprenticeships’ below.

 An apprenticeship programme provides on-the-job training with an employer along with off-the-job training in an education centre.
 An apprenticeship can last 2 to 4 years, during which time you will spend some time in off-the-job training.